Get insider access

 • Bulky power adapter.

 The ASUS ROG Zephyrus G14 is great for gaming.
-It has a QHD 120Hz display with a fast response time to deliver a clear image in fast-moving scenes, and it supports VRR to reduce screen tearing.
-Its AMD CPU and GPU provide a smooth gaming experience in 1080p and 1440p, though you'll have to turn the settings down a bit at 1440p to reach 60fps in some games.
+You can get this laptop with a 144Hz FHD+ or 120Hz QHD+ display; both deliver a clear image in fast-moving scenes and support variable refresh rate to minimize screen tearing.
+Its AMD CPU and GPU provide a smooth gaming experience in 1080p and 1440p, though you'll have to turn the settings down a bit at 1440p to reach 60 fps in some games.
 Unfortunately, it gets hot and loud under load, and the GPU throttles slightly.

 Pros